gunnermay31/Thales/README.md

 - **Airport-to-Airport Optimal Route Identification** (refer to the Health and Detection feature)
 - **Aircraft Airworthiness Assessment** (refer to the Damage Detection feature)
 - **Aircraft Wiring Fault Detection** (refer to the Damage Detection feature)
-- **Real-Time Damage Detection** via live CCTV feed integrated with YOLO models.
+- **Real-Time Damage Detection** (refer to the Damage Detection feature) via live CCTV feed integrated with YOLO models.

 ---